 For blankets that aren’t in the best shape, bring to an animal shelter!
 They can typically always use them.

 Here are a few easy ways to store the blankets that you end up keeping.

 Blanket ladders are a great way to store blankets.
 It doesn’t take up too much space, can be used as decoration and can hold quite a few blankets!
 We have one and I love it.
 Here are a few great blanket ladders you could buy!

 - Red Ladder (Overstock)

-In a trunk.
+Trunks are a great decorative way of storing blankets.
 We have 2 trunks for blankets – one with family heirloom blankets (ones my grandma and Rishi’s grandma have made) and another of just extra blankets for our guest room, kids, etc.

 - Coiled Rope Square Base (Target)

 - Cotton Rope Basket (Amazon)